PhilipLages/PhilipLages/README.md

 Front-End Web Developer
 ---------------------------

-I graduated in mechanical engineering, but I found myself studying web development, and at [Trybe](https://www.betrybe.com/) I got the opportunity to invest in this field professionally.
+I graduated in mechanical engineering, but I found myself studying web development.
+Now I love coding and at [Trybe](https://www.betrybe.com/) I got the opportunity to invest in this field professionally.

 I love traveling, coding and getting to know new cultures, so I'm looking for a chance to fulfill my dreams with technology.